The Top Cities for US Job Seekers in 2022

 - What are some of the most effective policies used to create jobs?

-- Aside from jobs, what makes a place good for job seekers?
+- Aside from jobs, what makes a place suitable for job seekers?

 - What would you recommend to a job seeker trying to find a more livable city?

-Adjunct Professor, College of Business, University of Central Florida
+Adjunct Professor, College of Business at the University of Central Florida

 Adjunct Lecturer of Finance, iMBA Program at the University of Illinois at Urbana-Champaign